Corporate Governance

 Working Committees

-The Facility Medifund Committee which oversees the Government Medifund and Medifund Silver Assistance schemes for Ren Ci beneficiaries, met twice last year.
-The Ren Ci Assistance Scheme Committee meets annually to give guidance on the support rendered to beneficiaries who require additional assistance on top of existing subsidy schemes.
+The FMC oversees the Government Medifund and Medifund Silver Assistance schemes for Ren Ci beneficiaries and met twice last year.
+The RCAS meets annually to consider and grant support to beneficiaries who require additional assistance on top of existing subsidy schemes.

-Ren Ci submitted a declaration of its extent of compliance with the Code of Governance for Charities and IPCs (2017) (“the Code”) via the charity portal in July 2022.
+Ren Ci submitted a declaration of its extent of compliance with the Code of Governance for Charities and IPCs (2017) (“the Code”) via the charity portal in July 2023.

 The Board also conducts annual self-evaluation to assess its performance and effectiveness.